Farmers' protest in Brussels – tear gas fired at demonstrators

 Photo: Marius Burgelman/AP/TT

-Belgian police have used tear gas and water cannons against protesting farmers at the EU summit in Brussels.
+Belgian police used tear gas and water cannons against protesting farmers at the EU summit in Brussels.

 The EU and the Mercosur countries – Brazil, Uruguay, Argentina and Paraguay – have been negotiating a free trade agreement since 1999.